 When signs of degeneration set in (fourth day) the quantity of choline in the blood increased.
 As with human blood, the chemical and physiological tests gave throughout corresponding results.
 The best yield of crystals, and the most marked fall of blood pressure we obtained was in the case of the eight-day cat.
 This fall was abolished by atropine.
 On the thirteenth day there was still a marked positive result.
 From this time onwards the evidence of choline steadily diminished, until the normal was reached in the later stages of the degenerative process.
 The amount slightly increased when regeneration set in, and this is another piece of evidence in favour of the views already advanced concerning lecithin metabolism (see p.
 26).
+I select a few tracings to illustrate these facts.

-Fig. 21.
+FIG. 21.
 Result of injecting an amount equal to 20 cc. of blood of normal kitten.